Why Rep. Paul Gosar Is Tweeting a Green Arrow Pointed at His Dick

-Paul Gosar, Republican representative from the state of Arizona who has been called a friend to white nationalists, recently posted a picture of himself on Twitter that appears to show a long green arrow pointed at his penis.
+Paul Gosar, Republican representative from the state of Arizona and, some say, a friend to white nationalists, recently posted a picture of himself on Twitter that appears to show a long green arrow pointed at his penis.

 The rightwing congressman, who has never met a conspiracy theory he didn’t like and is a big-time Trump fan, also has a healthy track record of posting weird stuff online.
 He’s a fan of memes and gifs and, in general, isn’t afraid to do stuff like sprinkle “Epstein didn’t kill himself” blurbs into the odd twitter thread.